Rethinking Pulmonary Embolism Segmentation: A Study of Current Approaches and Challenges with an Open Weight Model: Introduction

-\textbf{Weakly Supervised Segmentation:} Several weakly supervised strategies have also been proposed to reduce PE annotation costs.
-Pu et al.~\cite{pu2023automated} trained a CNN on high-confidence embolus candidates derived from vascular segmentation.
-Yang et al.~\cite{yanggraph} used graph-cut pre-segmentation to produce pseudo-labels, while Condrea et al.~\cite{condrea2024label} applied explainability maps to iteratively refine labels from classification outputs.
-Although these methods are creative, their performance tends to degrade when encountering difficult cases such as distal emboli or anatomically ambiguous regions, which limits their clinical utility in the long run.
+Besides fully supervised training with dense annotations, another line of work in PE segmentation explores weakly supervised learning strategies.
+Condrea et al. \cite{condrea2024label} applied explainability maps to iteratively refine labels derived from classification outputs.
+Pu et al. \cite{pu2023automated} trained a CNN on high-confidence embolus candidates derived from vascular segmentation.
+Yang et al. \cite{yanggraph} used graph-cut pre-segmentation to generate pseudo-labels.
+Although these weakly supervised methods are innovative, they may introduce biases when encountering difficult cases such as distal emboli or anatomically ambiguous regions, which could limit their long-term clinical utility.

-Given persistent issues with dataset quality, evaluation protocols, and reproducibility in prior work, our method emphasizes rigorous benchmarking and weight-sharing, patient-disjoint train-test splits, evaluation with clinically meaningful metrics, and detailed post-hoc analysis of model failure modes.